egberts/egberts.github.io-src/content/articles/ssh-overview.md

 # RemoteCommand specifies a command to execute on the
 #    remote machine after successfully connecting to
 #    the server.
 The command string extends to the
-#    end of the line, and is executed with the user's
+#    end of the line, and executes from the user's
 #    shell.
 Arguments to RemoteCommand accept the
 #    tokens described in the TOKENS section.
 #    Source: main()/ssh.c
 # RemoteCommand # not defined by default

-# LogLevel gives the verbosity level that is used
+# LogLevel determines the verbosity level
-#    when logging messages from ssh(1).
+#    when logging messages from ssh(1) daemon.
 The
 #    possible values are: QUIET, FATAL, ERROR, INFO,
 #    VERBOSE, DEBUG, DEBUG1, DEBUG2, and DEBUG3.
 #    The default is INFO.
-#    DEBUG and DEBUG1 are equivalent.
+#    DEBUG and DEBUG1 are the same.
 #    DEBUG2 and DEBUG3 each specify higher levels of
 #    verbose output.
 #    Source: options.log_level/main()/ssh.c
 # LogLevel INFO  # default
 LogLevel INFO

-# SyslogFacility gives the facility code that is used
+# SyslogFacility selects the facility code
 #    when logging messages from ssh(1).
 The possible
 #    values are: DAEMON, USER, AUTH, LOCAL0, LOCAL1,
 #    LOCAL2, LOCAL3, LOCAL4, LOCAL5, LOCAL6, LOCAL7.